dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 # Changelog

+## Update 1.1.3

+* Fixed bug with background color of cover in dark mode.
+* Fixed bug that icon of dynamic page addon is not in the menu when you use it.
+* Fixed bug with multiple plants in a room translation.
+* Made the small headings of each room name on the all lights page clickable to open a popup or doubleclick to toggle it

 ## Update 1.1.2

 * Added latest version sensor so you get notification on new available update on Dwains Theme.